 It can be particularly difficult to spot the difference between a stray and feral cat.
 Feral cats live outdoors away from people and are not domesticated.
 Some things to look out for to identify a stray cat rather than a feral cat include:

 If the cat seems friendly enough to safely get them into a cat carrier yourself, take them to the nearest vets for scanning in case they are just lost.
 You can also contact your local Cats Protection or a nearby animal shelter as they will be able to check to see if there are any matching reports of lost cats in the area and possibly scan the cat for a microchip.
 If the cat is just visiting you occasionally then a paper collar is a great way to potentially find out if there is an owner.

 If you're worried about a stray cat's health, contact the following on their emergency numbers:

-If the cat is injured, you can take it to your nearest veterinary practice immediately.
+If you find a cat who is sick or injured, approach with care by carefully covering the cat in a blanket before picking them up and putting them in a cat basket - this keeps them safe as well as protecting you from claws!
+You can then take them to your nearest veterinary practice.
 Vets provide emergency treatment and care to sick or injured animals at no cost to the finder.